ChaturvediSulabh/gophercises/file_renaming_tool/README.md

-# A file renaming tool, works recursively in a give Dir
+# A file renaming tool, works recursively in a given Directory

 ## Given a filename, it standardize the fileName